johnmathews/johnmathews.github.io.old/content/articles/buying-btc.md

 2. Don't invest what you can't afford to lose.

-3. If the price falls 50%, you need to be able to wait whilst the price recovers
+3. If the price falls 50%, you need to be able to wait whilst the price recovers.

 4. Write down the following:

     * How much you can afford to invest.
-Consider how much cash you will need over the next year, how long it would take to recover any losses, etc
+Consider how much cash you will need over the next year, how long it would take to recover any losses, etc.

     * How long you want to invest it for